 The Lives of Others (Das Leben der Anderen)

 The Lives of Others is set in 1984 East Germany where the Stasi is apart of everyday life: whether you know it or not.
-A Stasi officer (portrayed by Ulrich Tukur) becomes both consumed and disenchanted with his assignment monitoring the most private moments of a celebrated playwright, George Dreyman portrayed by Sebastian Koch.
+A Stasi officer becomes both consumed and disenchanted with his assignment monitoring the most private moments of a celebrated playwright, George Dreyman portrayed by Sebastian Koch.
 The officer becomes so disenchanted, in fact, that he tries to protect the man he’s assigned to surveil.
 The Lives of Others is a thrilling drama about the race to remain secret and shows just how much power those in control had.
-The film also stars Martina Gedeck.
+The film also stars Martina Gedeck and Ulrich Tukur.

 Never Look Away (Werk ohne Autor)